 Facebook may have the reputation of a leader in the social media world, but the value of Twitter cannot be undermined especially from a business perspective.
-Facebook helps people to get in touch with their friends, family and acquaintances, while Twitter’s model subtly provides emphasis on connecting with new people.
-The conversation provides insights about public perception and awareness of that subject.
-Short, straight to the point tweets allow easy extraction of data, like public likes, dislikes, opinions, lifestyle etc. The online reputation then can be measured from it [msmdesignzblog].
+Facebook helps people to get in touch with their friends, family, and acquaintances, while Twitter’s model subtly provides emphasis on connecting with new people.
+The conversation provides insights into public perception and awareness of that subject.
+Short, straight-to-the-point tweets allow easy extraction of data, like public likes, dislikes, opinions, lifestyle, etc. The online reputation then can be measured from it.

-This is a tool, which is powerful and affordable for medium scale business owners and even startups.
+This is a tool, which is powerful and affordable for medium-scale business owners and even startups.
 It allows business owners to track conversations on social media relevant to their specific products/services.
-It tracks real-time comments, tweets, shares, likes and dislikes etc. and provides useful stats from them.
+It tracks real-time comments, tweets, shares, likes, dislikes, etc., and provides useful stats from them.
 The interface is great.
 They allow free trial of their services.
 The Slack integration is fully customizable.

-It is a search engine service, which uses its algorithm to track for the subject across the Internet and social media.
-Unlike many tools, this is totally free and although is not equivalent to other tools in terms of crawling capacity, data presentation and in depth analysis, it still provides a lot of vital information for monitoring one’s web reputation and can be used by startups that are not able to afford paid subscriptions.
-The search results can be narrowed to be more specific like blogs, microblogs, images, videos and questions.
-Additional features are available in “Advance Search “option like results from “Last 12 hours” or “Last week” etc.
+It is a search engine service, which uses its algorithm to track the subject across the Internet and social media.
+Unlike many tools, this is totally free and although is not equivalent to other tools in terms of crawling capacity, data presentation, and in-depth analysis, it still provides a lot of vital information for monitoring one’s web reputation and can be used by startups that are not able to afford paid subscriptions.
+The search results can be narrowed to be more specific like blogs, microblogs, images, videos, and questions.
+Additional features are available in the “Advance Search “option like results from “Last 12 hours” or “Last week” etc.

 There are several brand monitoring tools available on the Internet and more will arrive on the scene as time passes on, for enabling effective brand reputation management in the upcoming social media era.
-However, only a few are able to provide satisfactory analysis of the vast data collected from the social media platforms and online resources.
-World is getting digitalized at an exploding rate and those thinking about getting by without the use of such tools, may fall way behind in comparison to others.
+However, only a few are able to provide a satisfactory analysis of the vast data collected from social media platforms and online resources.
+The world is getting digitalized at an exploding rate and those thinking about getting by without the use of such tools may fall way behind in comparison to others.